localvoid/ivi/documentation/advanced/issues.md

 ## Input Values

-When input value is changing, it doesn't provide any information how its been changed, and the only way to get the latest value is to retrieve it from input element.
-Now imagine this situation:
+When input value is changing, it doesn't provide any information how its been changed, and the only thing we can do is to retrieve the latest value from input element.
+This information isn't enough when our applications are nondetermenistic.

+Imagine this situation:

 - Input Event is fired when value has been changed.
 - Saving the latest value in external store.